 Succession is the predictable change in a plant community over time.
 For example, a field left untouched will become covered with shrubs and eventually with a forest.
 As the plant community changes, so do the habitat components available for wildlife and the wildlife species themselves.

 Bare soil, if left alone, will become vegetated over time.
 Seeds are present in the soil and others arrive by wind, wildlife, and other means.
 As a result, untended bare soil eventually will become a grassy field, one of the earliest successional stages.
 Fields provide herbaceous food and cover as well as insects and seeds for small mammals such as meadow voles and cottontail rabbits.
 Red-tailed hawks and red fox, which feed on small mammals, often hunt in open fields.
-Birds such as indigo buntings and field sparrows also are attracted to the food and cover found in fields.
+Birds such as indigo buntings and field sparrows are also attracted to the food and cover found in fields.

 The next stage in plant succession occurs when shrubs and small trees invade an old field.
-The resulting brushy habitat provides low cover and woody browse, as well as blackberry, sumac, elderberry, and hawthorne berries and seeds.
+The resulting brushy habitat provides low cover and woody browse, as well as blackberry, sumac, elderberry, and hawthorn berries and seeds.
 This brush-stage forest is ideal for white-tailed deer, providing the habitat components they need for reproducing, resting, and feeding.
 Brush-stage forests also provide cover for cottontail rabbits and many other small mammals.
 Game birds like ruffed grouse and songbirds like catbirds and towhees also find food and cover in brushy habitat.

-Although these early successional stage habitats provide a variety of important habitat components, they typically do not include some critical elements.
+Although these early successional-stage habitats provide a variety of important habitat components, they typically do not include some critical elements.
 Large seeds, such as acorns and hickory nuts, produced by overstory trees and used as food by many species of wildlife, are generally absent.
 Cavity trees, which provide cover for birds and small animals, are also not present.
 Young habitats simply have not had time to develop some of the features present in more mature forest areas.

 An unmanaged brush-stage forest will become a pole-stage forest in 15 to 20 years.
 This type of forest contains trees 4 to 10 inches in diameter at breast height (dbh).
 Pole-stage forests are generally considered the least productive forest habitats for wildlife.
 They are a transitional stage between brush-stage and mature forests, and generally lack the thick understory cover and browse so abundant in the brush-stage forest.
 They also lack the large overstory and cavity trees associated with mature forests.
 In most cases, wildlife will benefit if a pole-stage forest is managed to reverse succession (benefiting species associated with the brush stage) or allowed to mature (benefiting species associated with mature forestland).